 While similar to internships, fellowships often require MSWs or advanced coursework.
 They may last a year or more, while internships typically follow a semester schedule.
 Both types of field experiences may offer students pay or stipends, though some programs offer only academic credit.

 Are Online BSW Programs Accredited?

 Choosing an accredited school ensures that you receive the best possible education.
-Accreditation is a quality-control process used by independent agencies to review school policies and confirm that the institution meets the highest academic and ethical standards.
-Both online and on-campus programs may receive accreditation.
+Accreditation, a quality-control process used by independent agencies to review school policies and confirm that an institution meets the highest academic and ethical standards, applies to both online and on-campus programs.

-Schools may be either regionally or nationally accredited.
-The most highly regarded designation is regional accreditation, which is typically awarded to academically focused, nonprofit institutions.
+Schools may receive regional or national accreditation.
+Regional accreditation, which agencies award to academically focused nonprofit institutions, holds more esteem.
 Private, for-profit trade and vocational schools tend to receive national accreditation.
-There are seven regional accrediting bodies that evaluate online schools:
+Seven regional accrediting bodies evaluate online and on-campus schools:

-Individual programs may also gain specialized accreditation.
-Social work programs are accredited by the Council on Social Work Education (CSWE), and licensure is reserved for graduates of CSWE-accredited programs.
-Before selecting an online social work degree, it's important to verify the program's accreditation status through the CSWE database.
+Individual programs can also hold specialized accreditation.
+Social work programs receive accreditation by the Council on Social Work Education (CSWE), and licensure is reserved for graduates of CSWE-accredited programs.
+Before selecting an online social work degree, each student should verify the program's accreditation status through the CSWE database.

 Licensure With an Online BSW

 Each licensed social worker must hold at least a bachelor's degree, complete a period of supervised work experience, and pass an exam.
 While a license qualifies social workers for independent practice, licensed clinical social workers (LCSWs) must meet additional requirements.
 Because LCSWs can diagnose and treat clients, they must hold an MSW degree before applying for licensure.
 Regardless of educational level or license, all candidates must pass an exam offered through the Association of Social Work Boards.